 Professor of Anthropology and Asian Studies

 I'm a sociocultural anthropologist whose research is focused on practices surrounding the representation of culture in and of Southeast Asia.
 More specifically, I study mass media producers in Indonesia, and how they negotiate that country's deep divisions, particularly religious cleavages, to associate national or regional identity with consumption.
 My current research explores short-term study abroad at U.S. universities, focusing on the representation of Southeast Asian culture and place in an increasingly market-driven pedagogical arena.

-B.A., University of California, 1995
+B.A. — University of California, Psychology, 1995

-A.M., Ph.D., Washington University in St. Louis, 2000, 2004
+Ph.D. — Washington University in St. Louis, Cultural Anthropology, 2004

 A full list of my publications can be found here.

 Learn more about our LIASE Southeast Asia programming, languages, field initiatives, and symposium, which I direct.

 I have a joint appointment in the interdisciplinary Asian Studies Program.

 I'm involved in a number of experiential learning opportunities in Sociology & Anthropology as well as Asian Studies.